 Nick Griffin, the leader of the British National Party, was elected to the European parliament.
 The far-right leader together with another BNP politician, Andrew Brons, became the first leaders from the party elected as Members of the European Parliament.
 After the announcement, there were furious scenes.
 The highest polling candidate referred to the BNP as “an aberration” while condemning Griffin’s success as a sad day for British politics.
 Labour’s Arlene McCarthy noted the BNP was “a party whose members include convicted rapists.”

-The BNP won two seats in the European Elections yesterday.
-As Charlie Brooker put it: BNP voters have ruined the 65th anniversary of D-Day by metaphorically pissing on the graves of all who died fighting the Nazis.
+Notably, the voters seemed to have ruined the 65th anniversary of D-Day by forgetting the sacrifices of the soldiers who died fighting against the Nazis.